 The Contractor shall have local staff available 24 hours per day, seven days per week to work with AHCCCS and/or other State agencies, such as Arizona Department of Health Services (ADHS)/Office of Licensure, on urgent issue resolutions.
 Urgent issue resolutions include Immediate Jeopardies (IJ), fires, or other public emergency situations.
 These staff shall have access to information necessary to identify members who may be at risk and their current health/service status, the ability to initiate new placements/services, and have the ability to perform status checks at affected facilities and perform ongoing monitoring, if necessary.
-The Contractor shall supply AHCCCS Clinical Quality Management (CQM) with the contact information for these staff.
+The Contractor shall supply AHCCCS Clinical Quality Management (CQM) with the contact information for these staff, as specified in Attachment F3, Contractor Chart of Deliverables.
 At a minimum the contact information shall include a current 24/7 telephone number.
 CQM must be notified and provided back up contact information when the primary contact person will be unavailable.